-There are so many printers available in the market, suiting almost all kind of office work.
-Some eye-catching features like cloud storage access, wireless printing, or built-in security, is a mandatory feature for a heavy-duty printer.
+There are so many printers available in the market, suiting almost all kinds of office work.
+Some eye-catching features like cloud storage access, wireless printing, or built-in security, are mandatory features for a heavy-duty printer.
 Selecting the best printer for heavy-duty work depends on various factors like print, work volume, etc. You may also consider some factors, like the need to duplicate documents and the types of documents your office handles.

 If you purchase the best heavy-duty all-in-one printers, you will get some astonishing features, such as scanning, printing, copying, and even sending fax images and documents.
 On the other hand, a single-function printer can only print.

 You can also consider buying a laser or inkjet printer as the best choice.
 Laser printers have a larger print volume capacity and fast printing.
 But they use offset paper and costs more.
 Where inkjet printers can handle lower to mid-sized workloads, and these printers are more affordable.
 But inkjet printers require more frequent ink replacement and experienced hands.
 So, we will walk together through this article to help you choose the best heavy-duty printer for your office.

 List of 5 Best Printer Wirecutter Reviews

 1. HP OfficeJet Pro 9015e Wireless Color All-in-One Printer- Wirecutter Recomendation 1

 |Auto 2-sided scan & copy||Yes|